KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession8/homework/part_1_use_the_new_jquery_dependency.md

 Your index.js file already contains one way of selecting an element (document.querySelector).
 Now that you have jQuery, you can do this another way:

-1. In Sublime, open the **index.js** file and place the following code anywhere in the file:
+1. In Atom, open the **index.js** file and place the following code anywhere in the file:

         var $ = require('jquery');
         $("h4").css("color", "white");